Kabir1240/Snake/README.md

 Update:
   -> Added an executable file.
 Just download the zip file, extract and run the exe.
 Highscores are stored in the data.txt file, don't cheat tho!
   -> Running the exe file does open a console, but ignore that please.
 It's not a virus I promise :')
   -> Removed the console from executable :)
+  -> Instead of typing out 'continue' or 'quit' after the game ends, typing 'c' or 'q' works as well.
+Not case sensitive.